 Coconut cream is thicker and richer than coconut milk.
 You could use coconut cream in cocktails, but it isn’t as sweet as you’d expect.

 It can be the cream that rises to the top of a can of coconut milk or the product that comes from simmering four parts coconut with one part water.
 Here’s more on how to make coconut cream and some delicious recipes using coconut cream.
 Likewise, check out this tasty recipe for Spinach Crepes with Coconut Cream Sauce.

 This is the one you use in cocktails like our Punta Mita Piña Colada.

-The basis of many tropical sunscreen and beauty products, it can be slathered on your body whilst on the beach drinking the Piña Colada made with cream of coconut.
+Not all coconut food products have to be eaten.
+Coconut is the basis of many tropical sunscreen and beauty products.
+Did you know that coconut oil is said to have a natural SPF of between 4 and 5?
+While this is pretty low protection from the sun, it can be slathered on your body whilst on the beach drinking the Piña Colada made with cream of coconut.

 Coconut oil has been recently heralded as one of the most healthful fats in the modern pantry.
 Doctors and chefs alike are finding dozens of ways to incorporate this incredible ingredient into our daily lives.
 It is wonderful for sauteeing or frying as it has a high flash point.
 Pour it onto salads for a tropical tang, make mayo, bake with it and spread it on your toast in the morning.